-We compare the three GPUs, using the same machine code (Compute Capability - CC 1.3, generated by NVCC 3.2),4 and the same video driver (driver version 260.19).
+We compare the three GPUs, using the same machine code (Compute Capability - CC 1.3, generated by NVCC 3.2)2, and the same video driver (driver version 260.19).
 We also compare the GPUs performance with a CPU implementation.
-For this version, we tried to keep the structure of the CUDA code, in order to compare the execution of the same physical protocol on each architecture.
-We replaced the calls to CUDA kernels with loops running over all the spins in the same checkerboard scheme, we used the same MWC random number generator.
-We also added some optimizations to improve the CPU performance like creating a precomputed table of Boltzmann weights for the spinflip acceptance
+For this version, we took the CUDA code and simply added to the device kernels an external loop running over all the cells.
+We added minor optimizations like creating a precomputed table for each simulated temperature of Boltzmann weights for the spinflip acceptance, since the CPU have no mechanism for hiding memory latency and the impact of any floating-point unit FPU) computation is noticeable.
+We run the CPU code against a Core 2 Duo architecture (E8400 - Q1 2008) using GCC 4.4.5 with carefully chosen optimization flags3.